pocestny/wtstar/README.md

 WT\* is a framework to study and teach the design of SIMD parallel algorithms.
 It's based on the ideas of [Uzi Vishkin](https://dblp.uni-trier.de/pers/hd/v/Vishkin:Uzi), used also in the book [JáJá: Introduction to Parallel Algorithms](https://www.amazon.com/Introduction-Parallel-Algorithms-Joseph-JaJa/dp/0201548569/ref=sr_1_1).
-The aim of WT\* is to provide a hardware-independent programmer-friendly language which, at the same time, captures essential properties of parallel programs, yet can be relatively easily mapped to existing hardware-supported languages.
+The aim of WT\* is to provide a hardware-independent programmer-friendly language which captures the essential properties of parallel programs, yet can be relatively easily mapped to existing hardware-supported languages.

 The WT\* programming model consists of a number of threads.
 The program is started with one thread, and other threads can be dynamically created and terminated, forming a tree-like